joewickes/joe-wickes-bookmarks-app/README.md

 I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

 (Extension feature - optional) I can edit the rating and description of a bookmark in my list

+## How To Use It
+- See User Stories Above ^

+## Techologies/Tools Used
+- HTML (Semantic, Valid)
+- CSS (Mobile-first, responsive, flexbox)
+- JavaScript (with jQuery)

+## Discoveries
+Since I first created this project, I have learned React.
+This project helped teach me to appreciate some of what React does behind the scenes.
+Manually re-rendering with a specified template string each time was time-consuming (and slow).

+## Future Goals
+- Potentially re-make with React to see how it could be done more simply
+- Refine styling
+-